SamyIOoOI/Hack-Quest/README.md

 ## How to Play

-1. Follow the on-screen prompts to move, hack, buy, and interact with the world.
+1. First, install the CLI through the terminal/cmd with the command below.
-2. Use your wits to solve hacking puzzles and progress through the story.
+2. Secondly, take a look at the map found in this repository as map.png or as a link when you select y to start in the game.
+3. To move in the map you write go [direction] such as east, west, south, west.
+Relative to your position on the map.
+4. Most locations have Items that you can either pick [get [itemname]] Or buy [buy[itemname]] or hack (minigame) [hack[itemname]]
+5. The Inventory actively updates once you get or buy new items.
+6. The goal is to gather money to get a the equipment needed to hack the bank system's and breach the vault.
-3. If you're confused use the help command!
+7. If you're still confused use the help command!
 (H)

 ## Demo Video